stevenvachon/urlobj/README.md

 Parses a path String into an Object containing a directory Array and a filename String.

 ### resolveDirs(fromDirArray, fromLeadingSlash, toDirArray, toLeadingSlash)
-Resolves a base directory Array to another directory Array and normalizes. `fromLeadingSlash` and `toLeadingSlash` denote that the corresponding path is absolute and not relative.
+Resolves a base directory Array to another directory Array and returns a new, normalized Array (within an Object). `fromLeadingSlash` and `toLeadingSlash` denote that the corresponding path is absolute and not relative.